Welcome to today's edition of the Rush 24-7 podcast.

 Government just is.

-And the there was a long piece at one of these tech blogs, long piece at a very highbrow tech blog on every failing aspect of Obamacare, and the guy that wrote it finally admitted that it was designed to fail.
+And there was a long piece at one of these tech blogs, long piece at a very highbrow tech blog on every failing aspect of Obamacare.

-I said, Whoa, this is progress.
+I said, whoa, this is progress.

-That it may not have worked.
+It may not have worked.

 You have to call your insurance company to find out if they have a record of you signing up.